 Although breastfeeding is natural for mother and baby, it also requires a set of skills that need to be learned.
 Birthing facilities are best positioned to foster skill development and nurture breastfeeding behaviors during this critical period for successful establishment of lactation.

-Launched in 2011, this facility brief was designed to move pre-contemplators and key facility decision makers into action.
-The information brief along with the supplemental reports listed below, raises awareness that policies can affect breastfeeding outcomes, introduces audiences to the WHO/UNICEF Ten Steps to Successful Breastfeeding, and encourages incremental improvements in maternity care.
+An awareness campaign designed to move pre-contemplators and key facility decision makers into action for improvment.
+The information briefs along with the supplemental reports listed below, raise awareness for leaders on how policies can affect breastfeeding outcomes and improves quality of care, and demonstrates how improved breastfeeding support has a positive impact on reducing obesity.
+The briefs introduce audiences to the WHO/UNICEF Ten Steps to Successful Breastfeeding, and encourages incremental improvements in maternity care while outlining resources offered in Texas.
 Recipients of the brief include key leadership contacts from Texas birthing facilities.